 I tested heating my RV on both setting 3 and 6.
 The temperature outside and inside my 24 foot motorhome was 32° when I started the heater.

-The highest setting was able to heat the RV a little faster but I’m still impressed by how well the 3 setting does.
+The highest setting could heat the RV a little faster, but I’m still impressed by how well the 3 setting does.

 And this is all with just one 3 inch heat duct and vent.
 If there were multiple spread out it could heat even faster.

-If you have a large travel trailer or 5th-wheel you might want to connect multiple ducts to spread the heat around.
+If you have a large travel trailer or 5th-wheel, connect multiple ducts to spread the heat around.

 I was a little confused by some of the information about the estimated fuel consumption of each diesel heater on Vevor’s website.